ayaelgamall/Operating-System-project/README.txt

--Any Filename is the whole path that will be called -If you read from a non existing file the data will be empty string
+-Any Filename is the whole path that will be called with the extension (readFile , writeFile) -If you read from a non existing file the data will be empty string -The priority to any method parameter is to be a variable name if does not find it assume it is the value itself